 For I’m only a poor little beggar girl

-Linda really gets into the part, varying her tone from sarcastically sweet and accommodating to screw-the-bastards bite.
+Linda embraces the part, varying her tone from sarcastically sweet and accommodating to screw-the-bastards bite.
 The chorus is an absolute delight, with Richard entering in harmony as a cue for the listener to sing along.
-It’s almost impossible not to join in by the third go-round, and melodic structure gives those participating at home lots of opportunity to contribute harmonies or responsive fills.
+It’s almost impossible not to join in by the third go-round, and melodic structure gives those participating at home lots of opportunities to contribute harmonies or responsive fills.

 You’ll need to save some of the positive energy from “Poor Little Beggar Girl” to get you through the bleakest song of all, “End of the Rainbow.”
 The song is structured as a dramatic monologue in which a father of a newborn leans over the cradle and imparts his wisdom concerning the life journey awaiting his child:

 No lucky break for you around the corner

 ‘Cause your father is a bully

 And your sister she’s no better than a whore

 But I’ll be a friend I’ll tell you what’s in store

 There’s nothing at the end of the rainbow